The Aftermath of the Flossenbürg Concentration Camp

 Yet, in the post-history of a concentration camp, constants remain: the place, the form of memory, the survivors and even the perpetrators.
 With the last two groups, it is the generations following who take responsibility.
 The exhibition deliberately has no end, but an epilogue that once again poses the question of "what remains" and encourages visitors to express their own opinions.

-A part of the exhibition can be visited in the following public tours, together with other parts of the Memorial.
+The exhibition "what remains" can be visited in public tours, together with other parts of the Memorial.